phongtn/simple-match-challenge/README.md

 My responsibility is prompting to ChatGPT.
 ChatGPT responds to coding and research questions.
 Initially, ChatGPT also had designed the layout for the game but it's terrible.
 So, I decided to update the layout for the game.

-All of the documentation below is also written by ChatGPT.
+ChatGPT also writes all of the documentation below.
 Huge thanks to the [OpenAI](https://openai.com/) the author of ChatGPT.

 ## Introduction